 Pepper

-Rosemary or Sage, optional
+Rosemary or Sage, finely chopped

 2-3 large garlic cloves, peeled and cut into 12-15 slivers